map220v/MiPad5-Drivers/tools/NTDBG.md

 - EFI ESP partition already provisioned
 - Windows Host Computer
 - WinDBG (WinDBG X/WinDBG Preview from the store will do just fine)
+- USB cable
+- USB support in the UEFI firmware (Windows will use said UEFI's USB protocol for debugging)

 ## Steps: